OMEinsum.DynamicEinCodeType

 einsum(code::EinCode, xs, size_dict)

-• xs - tuple of tensors
+• xs - the input tensors

 • size_dict - a dictionary that maps index-labels to their sizes